wsmoak/htcep/TRANSCRIPT.md

 And so if you've been happily using the released version from Homebrew or your package manager, here's where you step out on to the bleeding edge.
 Thankfully, it's not too hard, and you can always go back.

+To figure out how to do this, I checked the website, and the Installation page has instructions for building it from source.

+Three lines, plus environment.
+So I tried it...

+## which elixir

+## elixir -v

+This is actually a problem, because now we've built a thing called 1.1.0-beta, but it's *different* from the one that already exists.
+I have a bonus section at the end if we have time that shows how to change the version number before you build it, so you don't go saying "it works for me on version X" when your X is different from someone else's.

 ## Report A Bug